mroughan/SurrealNumbers.jl/README.md

 moment, only the `simplify` function uses this approach.
 But if I am going to do more complex math functions, e.g., logs or trig functions, I think I will have to take this approach.

+The cheat is a part of one of the pieces of this that is truly hard (in Julia), namely division.
+Division is well-defined on the surreals, but as even simple divisions such as 1/3 result in non-dyadic rational numbers, and hence have a infinite representations as a surreal, the class of "finite" surreals defined here is not *closed* under division.
+Eventually, this can be solved by outputting a non-finite surreal, but for the moment I have only implemented division when dividing by $2^k$ or by a divisor of the numerator of the dyadic.
+The first is easy (it can be implemented in terms of multiplication).
+The second (at the moment) requires the cheat (see below) of converting back into a rational number, but in either case the check to see which case requires the conversion.
+Some work is needed here.

+Other functions ...

 The `show` command is designed to show the full structure unless there is a "shorthand" defined for a surreal (most of the simple conversions